-David Cohen, the Treasury Department's Undersecretary for Terrorism and Financial Intelligence said, "By exposing Iran's secret deal with Al-Qaeda allowing it to funnel funds and operatives through its territory, we are illuminating yet another aspect of Iran's unmatched support for terrorism."
+David Cohen, the Treasury Department's Former Undersecretary for Terrorism and Financial Intelligence, said, "By exposing Iran's secret deal with Al-Qaeda allowing it to funnel funds and operatives through its territory, we are illuminating yet another aspect of Iran's unmatched support for terrorism."

 In 2012, the U.S. government further exposed ties between Al-Qaeda and Iran.
 On February 16, 2012, the Treasury Department designated the Iranian Ministry of Intelligence and Security (MOIS) for its support of Al-Qaeda, as well as other terrorist organizations.
 According to Treasury, "MOIS has facilitated the movement of al Qa’ida operatives in Iran and provided them with documents, identification cards, and passports.
 MOIS also provided money and weapons to al Qa’ida in Iraq (AQI)... and negotiated prisoner releases of AQI operatives."

-This was followed by a New York Times report on September 17, 2015 that revealed Iran released five senior members of Al-Qaeda as part of a prisoner swap with Al-Qaeda’s branch in Yemen, which was holding an Iranian diplomat Nour Ahmad Nikbakht.
+This was followed by a New York Times report on September 17, 2015, that revealed Iran released five senior members of Al-Qaeda as part of a prisoner swap with Al-Qaeda’s branch in Yemen, which was holding an Iranian diplomat Nour Ahmad Nikbakht.
 The release of Saif al-Adel was confirmed along with Abdul Khayr al-Misri, Abul Oassam, Sari Shabab, and Abu Mohamed al-Misri.
-The Iranians release of these Al-Qaeda operatives’ prompts fears that they will join other terrorists in Syria planning attacks on the West and provides another example of the relationship Iran continues to have with Al-Qaeda to this day.
-But there is reporting that Saif al-Adel may still be in Iran to date.
+The Iranian's release of these Al-Qaeda operatives prompted fears that they would join other terrorists in Syria planning attacks on the West, and provided further evidence of Iran’s ongoing relationship with Al-Qaeda.
+Shortly after his release, Saif al-Adel was reportedly living in Syria in 2016.

 On July 20, 2016, the U.S. government again revealed Iran’s collaboration with Al-Qaeda.
 The Treasury Department blacklisted three members of Al-Qaeda living in Iran, saying they had helped the jihadist group.
 Yisra Muhammad Ibrahim Bayumi, mediated with Iranian authorities as of early 2015, the Treasury said, and helped Al-Qaeda members living in Iran.
 Bayumi has been residing in Iran since 2014 and had been able to facilitate Al-Qaeda funds transfers in 2015, suggesting he had some freedom to operate since moving to Iran.
 Abu Bakr Muhammad Ghumayn had control of the group’s financing and organization inside Iran as of 2015.